 Gone are the days when we can jump on a plane with little pre-planning and escape to a destination wherever and whenever we please.
 Yes, COVID-19 has not only changed the way we go about our everyday lives, it has also changed the way we travel.

-Thankfully, with the introduction of travel bubbles and the COVID vaccination rollout, there’s a possibility of international travel in 2021 and many Australians are indulging in domestic travel with trips closers to home.
-However, heading off on holiday (when local and national regulations allow) will require a little extra planning in a world where COVID-19 exists.
+Thankfully, with the introduction of travel bubbles and the COVID vaccination rollout, international travel is a possibility again, and many Australians are indulging in domestic travel with trips closer to home.
+However, heading off on holiday (where local and national regulations allow) will require a little extra planning in a world where COVID-19 exists.

-So, if you’re wondering what you need to know when travelling internationally or how to mitigate travel risks when the Australian and New Zealand border restrictions continue to fluctuate, discover our expert domestic and international travel safety tips for travelling during COVID-19 and how to plan for a fun – but safe – trip.
+So, if you’re wondering what you need to know when travelling internationally or how to mitigate travel risks, discover our expert domestic and international travel safety tips for travelling during COVID-19 and how to plan for a fun – but safe – trip.

 Skip ahead to learn why COVID-19 means we now need to: